-- TxDOT proposes an upgraded, state-of-the-art roadway consisting of three mainlanes for through traffic in each direction, as well as two-to-three frontage-road lanes in each direction.
+- TxDOT will build an upgraded, state-of-the-art roadway consisting of three mainlanes for through traffic in each direction, as well as 2-to-3 frontage-road lanes in each direction.

-- An overpass for the US 290 mainlanes over William Cannon Drive would be built, along with flyovers between US 290 and SH 71.
-At this location, the US 290 mainlanes would be depressed, or go under, SH 71.
+- An overpass for the US 290 mainlanes over William Cannon Drive will be built, along with flyovers between US 290 and SH 71.
+At this location, the US 290 mainlanes will be depressed, or go under, SH 71.

 - From Old Bee Caves Road to William Cannon Drive, the westbound US 290 mainlanes and frontage roads will be north of Williamson Creek, with the eastbound US 290 mainlanes and frontage roads south of Williamson Creek.

-- Intersections would be constructed along US 290 at Convict Hill Road, RM 1826, Scenic Brook Drive, and Circle Drive (South View Road) where the highway would go below ground and the cross street would be at ground level.
+- Intersections will be constructed along US 290 at Convict Hill Road, RM 1826, Scenic Brook Drive, and Circle Drive (South View Road) where the highway will go below ground and the cross street will be at ground level.

-- U-turn lanes would be constructed at intersections along US 290 and SH 71 to allow vehicles traveling on frontage roads to U-turn to access the opposite direction frontage road.
+- U-turn lanes will be constructed at intersections along US 290 and SH 71 to allow vehicles traveling on frontage roads to U-turn to access the opposite direction frontage road.

-- Along SH 71, the flyover ramps would extend past Scenic Brook Drive where the mainlanes would transition to a five-lane (three lanes northbound, two lanes southbound) rural highway with U-turns for local access.
+- Along SH 71, the flyover ramps will extend past Scenic Brook Drive where the mainlanes will transition to a five-lane (three lanes northbound, two lanes southbound) rural highway with U-turns for local access.

-- Significant bicycle and pedestrian accommodations would be built along the entire corridor, including a seven-mile shared-use path and 1 1/2 miles of sidewalks.
+- Significant bicycle and pedestrian accommodations will be built along the entire corridor, including 14 miles of shared-use path and 1 1/2 miles of sidewalks.

-- An offsite stormwater detention pond will be built upstream of Williamson Creek on Old Bee Caves Road to reduce potential flooding, and multiple stormwater detention and water quality treatment ponds would be built within the corridor.
+- An offsite stormwater detention pond will be built upstream of Williamson Creek on Old Bee Caves Road to reduce potential flooding, and multiple water quality treatment ponds would be built within the corridor.

 - Additionally, new landscaping, tree plantings, and corridor aesthetics will be part of the construction plan.